 Follow the snowy path to the next screen; it’s winding, but linear, so you shouldn’t be able to get lost, even though you do have to go behind the foreground for a bit.
 You’ll enter into a room with four large icicles hanging from the roof.
 Does this technically make them stalactites, or do they have to be deposited by mineral accretion?
 Oh well, whatever.
 Run under them and you’ll get into a fight with the Evilheads (bats) that make their homes nearby.
 The Icicles will counter attack with “Icicle Drop”, but it’s pathetically weak by this point in the game while the Evilheads have an “Ultrasound” attack that inflicts Silence, but with a pair of Ribbons, it’s not going to make much of an impact.
 A single casting of “Beta” should clear out all the bats and break the icicle, ending the battle and sending the spear of ice hurtling to the floor below.
 Dislodge all four icicles, declining the option to jump down each time, then loot the two chests on the ledge, the eastern one contains a Fire Armlet (four Materia sockets, two pairs of joined sockets, drains fire attacks) while the western one contains a Megalixir .
 Once the chests are looted, make your way back outside and return to the large cavern below.

 Here you’ll find the results of your meddling; the icicles have struck the floor below, magically landing in the holes in the ice.
 What aim!
-One of the icicles now forms a platform necessary to reach the chest to the north-east.
+One of the icicles now forms a platform necessary to reach the chest to the north-west.
 Wipe that smug smirk off its face by looting it for a Speed Source , then cross the ice platforms to the east of the Save Point, which allows you exit the screen to the north.
 After your jumping exercise, loot a chest on an snowy walkway outside to score an Enhance Sword (43 Attack, but it has eight Materia sockets, four pairs of joined sockets), then follow the linear path to the next screen, which itself is just a short transitional area in the icicle room.